-Alternative 1: No Action.
-Continue to require a royal red shrimp endorsement to the federal Gulf shrimp vessel permit to harvest royal red shrimp from the Gulf EEZ.
+Preferred Alternative 1: No Action.
+Continue to require a royal red shrimp endorsement to the federal Gulf shrimp vessel permit to harvest royal red shrimp from the Gulf exclusive economic zone (EEZ).
 Endorsements are open access for entities with a federal Gulf shrimp vessel permit.